biovino1/RunSQLight/README.txt

 another graphical interface that can be used to add together time, separate from RunSQLite.py so they can be run side by side.

-To protect some personal data, notes from the original log.txt file have been removed and replaced with strings of random characters and spaces.
+To protect some personal data, the original log.txt file is not included in the repository.
+All notes from this file were not included in the .db file and are shown as 'NA' when looking at runs through the RunSQLite.py program.

 When trying to exit out of a window, make sure to press the red box with an 'X' or 'EXIT' inside the graphic to keep the program running.